 A common perception of Madura is one of stubborness, coarseness and fiery tempers.
 A temperament to match the island’s arid climate.
 Historically it has had an uneasy relationship with Java, and tensions are still evident on either side of the Suramadu Bridge.

 Whilst visitors will most likely not experience this enmity they should notice a stark contrast nevertheless.
 Colourful batik clothing is everywhere and many women are resplendent in vibrant sarongs and kelambi (blouses).
-Madurese is spoken alongside Bahasa Indonesia as a unique culture of which the indigenous population are rightly proud reveals itself.
+Although Bahasa Indonesia is spoken widely, Madurese is the lingua franca and serves as the gateway into a unique culture of which the indigenous population is rightly proud.
 Picturesque mosques dot the landscape and colourful street art adorns many nooks and crannies.

 Accommodation tends to be at the pricier end of the budget spectrum.
 Although prices are liable to change they are correct at the time of writing.